sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Our mind engulfed us.
 We let ourselves engulfed.
 We gave a _permission_.

 We're calling now.
-For a help in ourselves.
+For a help, in ourselves.
 With kept voice.
 With a voice kept deep.
 Deep, in a dark space.